French Teaching Interns

 Recruitment and Selection

 French assistants are recruited through the Centre international d'études pédagogiques (CIEP), an agency of the French Ministry of National Education.
-Host institutions are provided with candidate files in the spring and may then conduct phone or Skype interviews directly with candidates .
-Host schools select their desired candidate(s) and then proceed to the application process for visa sponsorship.
-Host institutions are welcome to tailor the program to meet their specific needs so long as the assistant's job duties remain within the J-1 visa framework.
+Host institutions are provided with candidate files in the early spring.
+It is also recommended that schools conduct phone or Skype interviews directly with candidates upon receiving the files.
+Host schools coordinate with the Embassy and US Sponsor organization to select their desired candidate(s) and then proceed to the application process for visa sponsorship.
+Host institutions are welcome to tailor the program to meet their specific needs so long as the intern's training activities remain within the J-1 visa framework.

 Host School Eligibility Requirements